 - In general, for patients with IE, the degree of illness should not be considered a limitation to surgical intervention because the alternative, to delay or defer surgery, may be associated with poor outcomes.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound

 Keywords: Anti-Infective Agents, Antibiotic Prophylaxis, Cardiac Surgical Procedures, Echocardiography, Echocardiography, Transesophageal, Endocarditis, Endocarditis, Bacterial, Heart Defects, Congenital, Heart Murmurs, Heart Valve Diseases, Pediatrics, Phlebotomy, Risk Factors